TalkingAvocado/kotlin-web-site/pages/docs/tutorials/kotlin-android.md

 We've created a new project with one Java activity that was generated for us.

 But now we'd like to add some code in Kotlin.
-The easiest way to start using Kotlin is to convert automatically Java activity into Kotlin one.
+The easiest way to start using Kotlin is to automatically convert a Java activity into a Kotlin one.
 Please note that anytime instead of looking through documentation for a new way to express an old pattern, you can write it in Java, then copy-paste Java code into Kotlin file, and Intellij (or Android Studio) will suggest to convert it.

 #### Converting Java code to Kotlin

 Open MainActivity.java file.
 Then invoke action **Convert Java File to Kotlin File**.
-You can do it by several ways.
+You can do it several ways.
 The easiest one is to invoke [Find Action](https://www.jetbrains.com/idea/help/navigating-to-action.html) and start typing an action name (like in a screencast below).
 Alternatively we can call this option via the _Code \| Convert Java File to Kotlin File_  menu entry or by using the corresponding shortcut (we can find it at the menu entry).